tamilselvanarjun/auto-ed/docs/_build/html/_sources/mod3.rst.txt

 Module 3: The Reverse Mode of Automatic Differentiation
 =======================================================
 So far we have considered one mode of automatic differentiation, forward mode.
 In forward mode, we carried derivatives along as we traversed the graph so that  the graph itself did not need to be explicitly stored in memory.
-In reverse mode, we build the graph and store derivative information at each node but do not compute the derivative until the backward pass of the graph.
+In reverse mode, we build the graph and store partial derivative information at each node but do not compute the full derivative with the chain rule until the backward pass of the graph.
 We will see that this approach can have computational advantages over forward mode and hence is commonly used, most well known in the backpropagation algorithm.

 The Basics of Reverse Mode